pranav412-code/voice_assistant/README.md

-﻿# Restraurent_voice_assistant
+# Restaurant Voice Assistant

-This is a Flask-based web application that allows users to interact using voice commands.
-It captures audio through the browser, transcribes it using Vosk (an offline speech-to-text engine), and displays the recognized text in the UI.
+A Flask-based web application that allows users to interact with a restaurant menu using voice commands.
+It captures audio through the browser, transcribes it using Vosk (offline speech-to-text), processes queries using a JSON-based menu and the Gemini API, and provides spoken responses via text-to-speech.

-Tech Stack
+## Tech Stack
--Python 3.12
--Flask
--Vosk (Speech Recognition)
--HTML / JavaScript (with MediaRecorder API)
-=Tailwind CSS (for frontend styling - optional)
+- **Python 3.12**: Backend logic
+- **Flask**: Web server framework
+- **Vosk**: Offline speech recognition
+- **Google Gemini API**: Query processing for non-menu questions
+- **pydub/FFmpeg**: Audio format conversion (WebM to WAV)
+- **HTML/JavaScript**: Frontend with `MediaRecorder` API for audio capture
+- **Tailwind CSS**: Frontend styling

-Features
+## Features
-Press the "V" key or click the microphone button to start/stop voice recording Converts spoken audio into text
+- Press the "V" key or click the microphone button to start/stop voice recording
+- Captures audio in the browser and sends it to the backend for transcription
-Fully offline speech recognition using Vosk
+- Transcribes speech offline using Vosk
+- Queries a JSON-based restaurant menu for items, prices, specials, low-cost/high-cost dishes, and categories
+- Falls back to Gemini API for general questions
+- Displays transcribed text and responses in the UI
+- Speaks responses aloud using browser-based text-to-speech
-Simple and responsive frontend interface
+- Responsive frontend interface

 Project Structure
-restaurant-voice-assistant/
+voice_assistant/
 │
-├── app.py                   # Flask backend server
-├── templates/
+├── frontend/
-│   └── index.html           # Frontend UI
+│   ├── index.html
-├── static/
-│   └── script.js            # JavaScript for audio recording
+│   └── script.js
-├── model/
+├── Model/
-│   └── vosk-model-small-en-us-0.15/   # Vosk speech model (downloaded separately)
+│   └── vosk-model-small-en-us-0.15
+├── server/
-├── audio/
+│   ├── app.py
-│   └── (temp audio files)
+│   └── menu.json
-├── requirements.txt
+├── README.md
-└── README.md
+└── requirements.txt

 🛠️ Installation & Setup
-1. Clone the Repository
+-Clone the Repository

 git clone https://github.com/your-username/voice_assistant.git

 cd voice_assistant

-2. Set Up Python Environment

-python -m venv venv

-venv\Scripts\activate

-pip install -r requirements.txt

-3. Vosk speech recognition model is already installed and is there folder called Model
+-Vosk speech recognition model is already installed and is there folder called Model

 ▶️ Running the App